Word Gems

 I think this phenomenon can teach us something about the product of two souls coming together.
 If they are meant for each other, the sacred One Person will come into being; if they’re unwarrantedly united, something less will result.

 When John and Mary come together, it’s a union based on Mother Nature’s efforts to perpetuate the species or a domestic business contract of mutual aid.
-The product of these unions tends not to be spiritually oriented, and could be viewed as lower-grade.
+The product of these unions tends not to be spiritually oriented, and could be viewed as lower-grade and merely provisional.

-Editor’s note: Why is it a false reading?
+Editor’s note: Why a false reading?
 If two have at least some degree of soul bond, couldn’t they be happy together, even indefinitely?
 I don’t think so.
 This issue was discussed at length in the “Will you survive the terror of living forever?” writing.
-This is more than being together for some years or even a mortal lifetime.
-This is the big leagues, playing for keeps, and eternity is a very long time – here’s a disturbing view: when we’ve lived a hundred billion years, this will mean nothing compared to the endless infinities stretching out before us -- and we won’t make it unless we have something very important.
+This is more than agreeing to mutual company for some years or even a mortal lifetime.
+This is the big leagues, playing for keeps, and eternity is a very long time – and here’s a disturbing view: when we’ve lived a hundred billion years, this duration will mean nothing, just a lowly speck of cosmic dust, compared to the endless infinities stretching out before us -- and we won’t make it unless we've acquired something very important.
 What is that sine qua non?
-We need the true mate’s ability to reveal “the beauty of the hidden face of God” for our mental sanity to survive forever and ever and ever.
-Only the highest-grade Twin soul bond can deliver this; without it, a marriage will absolutely not endure.
+We need the true mate’s ability to reveal “the beauty of the hidden face of God” to survive forever and ever and ever.
+Only the highest-grade Twin soul bond can deliver this; without it, a marriage, along with mental equanimity, will absolutely not endure.

 the strange perception of coming to view bedazzlement as inferior to a purer grade enthrallment

 Soulmates, because they do share a durable bond, might deceive themselves into believing that they ought to marry.
 They sense that they do share a real relationship, but its purpose falls short of matrimony.
 Nevertheless, the “One Person” produced by these unions could sometimes be characterized by intense sexual feelings, which might seem to be ultimate.
-But, when the dust settles, they will find that their coming together is not conducive toward highest spiritual evolvement.
-They will not feel satisfied with a sense of having done the right thing.
+But, they will yet find their coming together as not conducive toward highest spiritual evolvement.
+They will not feel satisfied with a sense of "soul completion", wholeness, of needing mothing.

-Over the years, I have come across many afterlife testimonies asserting that the purpose of the real, eternal love and marriage is to help Woman and Man grow into spiritual maturity.
-Stating it like this could make it all sound like a dull affair, but it’s not that way.
-There’s just as much, or more, eroticism with authentic marriage.
-But the difference is this:
+Over the years, I have come across many afterlife testimonies asserting that the purpose of the real eternal love and marriage is to help Woman and Man grow into spiritual maturity.
+Stating it like this could make it sound like a dull affair, but it’s not that way.

 The sacred One Person – a new compound in the universe – as a result of Twins’ “union of spirits” is not characterized by light displays, confetti parades, and much fanfare.
-Later, there can and probably will be a great deal of intoxicated emotionalism, at the right time.
+Later, there can and probably will be a great deal of intoxicated emotionalism.

 But the point is this: When Twins meet, when identities are unveiled, the very first impressions might not necessarily register in the mind as extreme eroticism.